AmherstLabs/ist-hh-cairos/readme.md

 # cairos
 **cairos** is CairoVM-Cosmos Integration Module, an innovative project designed to integrate the Cairo virtual machine with the Cosmos blockchain ecosystem.
-The Cairo virtual machine, known for its powerful and efficient smart contract execution capabilities, is now seamlessly integrated as a module in the Cosmos ecosystem, enabling developers to leverage Cairo's features in a Cosmos-based environment.
+The Cairo virtual machine, known for its powerful and efficient smart contract execution capabilities, is enabling developers to leverage Cairo's features in a Cosmos-based environment.

 ## Get started